peetersthomas9/ML_CS_project2/README.md

 model : folder where we save all our model compute
 	model_LSTM should be run on google colab so that we can use the GPU and compute our model faster, the cvs file is directly created at the end

-run : file where we can run our linear model to obtain the .cvs file with our prediction.
+run : file where we can run our linear model to obtain the .cvs file with our prediction. run.py will reproduce the best performing model(cardiff roBERTa base).
+If you wish to test another BERT model we used, please see the "for BERT" section below

 BERTfinetunedmodels: Jupyter notebooks of BERT models and variants.
 The code for the "compute_metrics" function was curtosy of a class taught by James Henderson (IDIAP). how to run LSTM and linear model :